Chasing Gemütlichkeit: Why Germans Invented Christmas

 Close your eyes.
 It’s deep winter in Thüringen.
 The air bites with that particular cold that has no opinion - it simply is.
 Dark pines press in on all sides, their branches heavy with the kind of silence that existed long before electricity.
 And then, through the trees: warmth.
 A village.
 The amber glow of windows, the featherweight drift of smoke, and drifting toward you on the night air, the scent of spiced wine and something baked in someone's grandmother's oven.

 Gemütlichkeit.
 It is one of those German words that defies clean translation.
 "Cozy" comes close, but falls short.
 It is, more precisely, the feeling of belonging - of warmth that is earned by the cold around it, of community that means something because the night outside is long.
 Germans did not invent Christmas, of course.
 But they gave it its shape, its smell, its glow.
 And if you want to understand why, you have to go there.
+That is the Detour we want to take you on.

 The Cradle of Christmas: Regensburg & Nuremberg

 Germany's Christmas markets are among the oldest in the world, and among the most imitated - but imitation never quite captures the original.
 You will know this the moment you step into the Alte Stadt (Old Town) of Regensburg and find yourself surrounded by a UNESCO World Heritage Site that has been continuously inhabited since the time of Marcus Aurelius.
-The gothic spires of the Dom pierce a winter sky that seems designed by committee to be dramatic.
-The Danube moves below a 12th-century stone bridge.
-And somewhere nearby, a cup of steaming Glühwein has your name on it.

 Regensburg is where this Detour begins, and it earns its three days.
 The Thurn und Taxis palace - a former Benedictine monastery turned aristocratic estate - hosts one of Germany's most atmospheric Christmas markets, the Romantic Christmas Market of Thurn and Taxis.
-There is nothing quite like standing in a cobblestone courtyard that has witnessed a thousand years of history, holding something warm, surrounded by handcrafted ornaments and candlelight, knowing that this particular version of Christmas magic has been here far longer than you have.

 From Regensburg, the journey arcs north to Nuremberg - home to the Christkindlesmarkt, one of Germany's oldest and most famous Christmas markets, known fondly as 'the little city of wood and cloth.'
 The stalls pack the medieval town center with handmade decorations, the air sweetened with Lebkuchen - Nuremberg's signature spiced gingerbread - and the sharp, spiced perfume of mulled wine.
 It is sensory overload of the very best kind.